klmnden/azure-docs.tr-tr/articles/azure-cache-for-redis/cache-howto-manage-redis-cache-powershell.md

     PARAMETERS
         -Name <String>
             The name of the cache.
-When this parameter is provided along with ResourceGroupName, Get-AzureRmRedisCache returns the details for the cache.
+When this parameter is provided along with ResourceGroupName, Get-AzRedisCache returns the details for the cache.

         -ResourceGroupName <String>
             The name of the resource group that contains the cache or caches.
-If ResourceGroupName is provided with Name then Get-AzureRmRedisCache returns the details of the cache specified by Name.
+If ResourceGroupName is provided with Name then Get-AzRedisCache returns the details of the cache specified by Name.
 If only the ResourceGroup parameter is provided, then details for all caches in the resource group are returned.

         <CommonParameters>